 This is a double-period course.
 Course content includes metal lathe work, drilling, milling machine, and speed and feed calculations.
 Drill press work includes drilling and countersinking.
 Also included is an introduction to computerized vertical milling machine and lathe.
 Qualified seniors are eligible to participate in a work experience program with local machining companies.
 Maximum number of students per class 20.
 This course may be taken as a dual-enrollment course earning 6 college credits from Central Virginia Community College under the course numbers 8468AC, 8468BC.
-The CVCC course numbers are MAC 161 (3 credits) and 162 (3 credits).
+The CVCC on-the-job training each semester.
+Content includes human resource, marketing research, creative selling, payroll, merchandising, determining profit, and purchasing.
+In special situations, a project plan may be substituted for the work experience requirement.
+This option must be teacher approved in advance.
+Content also includes supervisory communications, personnel management, leadership styles, supervision of sales promotion, supervision of product transportation, and responsibilities of supervisory and mid-management personnel.
+If, in an exceptional case, a student is only able to participate in the classroom component, one-half credit per semester can be earned under the course numbers 6961A or 6961B.